 The Province's Role In Water Protection:

-Nova Scotia Environment is responsible for regulating water utilities under the Environment Act.
+The Nova Scotia Department of Environment and Climate Change is responsible for regulating water utilities under the Environment Act.
 Under the Act, water utilities may be able to designate an area of a water supply as a Protected Water Area (PWA) upon request and regulate activities that may impair source water quality.
 This is the most stringent form of governance available to Nova Scotia water utilities to manage their drinking water supply areas.
 Halifax Water is responsible for enforcing regulations in three of the province's designated PWAs.

 Halifax Water Designated Watershed Protected Water Supply Areas and Regulations